Everywhere I have gone talking about my campaign please ask "What does a commissioner do?"

 In Boulder County we have 3 Districts, 3 total seats.
 I live in District 2 (Lyons, Longmont & Allenspark) which allows me to run for this open seat.

-It's been tough to not have in person events these last three months.
+It's been tough to not have in person events these last several months.
 My commitment to Boulder County residents is that my door will be open with office hours and County Commissioners will continue to meet in other areas besides the Pearl Street office, to make sure our varied community needs are heard.
 I will not know everything but I will work collaboratively to listen, learn and make decisions that protect our natural, human and economic resources.

 The following are questions that have been asked over the last few weeks in a variety of forums.
 Thank you for reaching out and learning more about me as a candidate.
 Choice is part of democracy.
 Primaries should be full of excellent candidates and I believe we need to build a pipeline of everyday people like me- a previous teacher, single mother, self employed human who want to SERVE.